A Myhill-Nerode Characterization and Active Learning for One-Clock Timed Automata: Myhill-Nerode Style Characterization

-The second part of a Myhill-Nerode style characterization concerns “minimality” of $\Aa_{(\rl, \approx^L)}$.
+The second part of a Myhill-Nerode style characterization concerns “minimality” of \(\Aa_{(\rl, \approx^L)}\).
 Here, minimality refers to the number of states and the value of the maximum constant.
-While the minimality of the constant is achieved by $K_L$, minimality w.r.t.\ states is more involved.
-To resolve this, we need to analyze the syntactic reset function \(\rl\) more closely which we proceed to do now. \paragraph{Strictness.} We single out a subclass of acceptors to which $\Aa_{(\rl, \approx^L)}$ belongs called \emph{strict} acceptors.
-Strict acceptors are a syntactic restriction of acceptors, analogous to the \emph{strict IRTAs} \cite{bhaveAddingDenseTimedStack2017} class: every transition with an equality guard, i.e.\ a guard of the form ``$x = n$'' for some $n \in \mathbb{N}$, resets the clock.
+While the minimality of the constant is achieved by \(K_L\), minimality w.r.t.\ states is more involved.
+To resolve this, we need to analyze the syntactic reset function \(\rl\) more closely which we proceed to do now. \paragraph{Strictness.} We single out a subclass of acceptors to which \(\Aa_{(\rl, \approx^L)}\) belongs called \emph{strict} acceptors.
+Strict acceptors are a syntactic restriction of acceptors, analogous to the \emph{strict IRTAs} \cite{bhaveAddingDenseTimedStack2017} class: every transition with an equality guard, i.e.\ a guard of the form ``\(x = n\)'' for some \(n \in \mathbb{N}\), resets the clock.
 Restricting to strict acceptors does not reduce expressiveness as shown next.

-\begin{lemma} Given a \(K\)-acceptor we can compute a language equivalent strict \(K'\)-acceptor with \(K'\leq K\). \end{lemma} \pierre{PG: (1/n) We cannot point to the appendix for the camera-ready.} The next proposition shows that $\Aa_{(\rl, \approx^L)}$ achieves minimality within the class of strict acceptors.
-Example~\ref{example:counterexample_minimality} in Appendix~\ref{app:myhill-nerode} shows that $\Aa_{(\rl, \approx^L)}$ is not necessarily minimal among all acceptors.
+\begin{lemma} Given a \(K\)-acceptor we can compute a language equivalent strict \(K\)-acceptor. \end{lemma} The next proposition shows that \(\Aa_{(\rl, \approx^L)}\) achieves minimality within the class of strict acceptors.
+Example~\ref{example:counterexample_minimality} in Appendix~\ref{app:myhill-nerode} shows that \(\Aa_{(\rl, \approx^L)}\) is not necessarily minimal among all acceptors.